-DOP\$L_DRIVER_VP_ID Field Use DOP\$L_DRIVER_VP_ID The viewport ID associated with the request queue to be suspended DESCRIPTION The Suspend Viewport Activity operation suspends activity on a specified viewport.
+DOP\$L\DRIVER\VP\ID 0 Field Use DOP\$L\DRIVER\VP\ID The viewport ID associated with the request queue to be suspended The Suspend Viewport Activity operation suspends activity on a specified DESCRIPTION viewport.
 Typically, this operation is used to synchronize drawing operations.
 When operations are completed, you can resume activity on the viewport by issuing a \$QIO request to resume viewport activity (see Chapter 4) or invoking the Resume DOP (from a viewport other than the stopped one).
 Think of Suspend and Resume as the drawing parallels to the CTRL/S and CTRL/Q key functions.
-Stop differs from Suspe processing to complete l nd in that Stop waits for any DOPs already before returning control.
-Initializing the Unique Block fies the viewport ID of the viewport to be viewport ID with the Get Viewport ID QIO at Initializing the Variable Block increases from left to rig ory coordinate system uses an X coordinate that ght and a Y coordinate that increases down.
-For op left corner of a bitmap in QDSS memory, Y source coordinates.
+Stop differs from Suspend in that Stop waits for any DOPs already processing to complete before returning control.
+Initializing the Unique Block The Unique block specifies the viewport ID of the viewport to be suspended.
+Obtain the viewport ID with the Get Viewport ID QIO at viewport creation time.
+Initializing the Variable Block The QDSS bitmap-memory coordinate system uses an X coordinate that increases from left to right and a Y coordinate that increases down.
+For example, to access the top left corner of a bitmap in QDSS memory, specify 0 for both X and Y source coordinates.